 At that time, however, there was no alternative.
 Sure, there were low cost camps, but they only ran for half the day, out of a park with no buildings, or only offered limited sessions.
 The kids were too old for traditional day care, and babysitters were overpriced and incapable of providing a day full of stimulating activities.

 The only logical solution for Joanne and Gary was to create a program that fit their needs.
-So, they envisioned a summer camp that was of the highest quality with a focus on affordability.
+So, they envisioned a summer camp that was of the highest quality with a focus on value.
 “How do other people like us make it work?
 There has to be an alternative!”It took over 18 months to research and create the first camp manual and to obtain an operating license, and on June 28,1993, Holy Family Summer Camp opened its doors.

 Since then, Joanne and Gary have opened 5 additional campuses and officially organized them as Camps ‘R’ Us in 2005.
 The family now had a thriving family business, and in 2007 all Camps ‘R’ Us campuses opened under our new name.